Human Rights Hall of Fame

 Eight residents will be inducted into the Human Rights Hall of Fame by the Montgomery County Office of Human Rights (OHR) at a 3 p.m. program and reception on Monday, October 28.
 The event will be held at the BlackRock Center for the Arts, 12901 Town Commons Drive in Germantown.

 The honorees will be recognized for their visionary leadership, outstanding achievements and altruism on the road to eliminating discrimination and advancing human rights.
 Benjamin Jealous, president and CEO of the NAACP will be the keynote speaker.

-The following individuals will be inducted at this year’s ceremony:
+The following individuals were inducted at this ceremony: